spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/replaying-events/tracking-handled-events.md

 The `projector_statuses` table contains info on each projector's status.
 It contains these fields:

 - `name`: The fully qualified class name of your projector.
+- `stream`: When the projector uses event streams, the `projector_statuses` will contain multiple rows for a projector. `stream` contains the name of the stream this row applies to.
 - `last_processed_event_id`: The id of the last event that was handled by this projector.

 ## Naming projectors